aaronspring/test_website/index.md

 #### 2021-05-10: Rules adapted endiscouraging overfitting

 The organizers modified the [rules](#rules):
-- The codes used must be fully documented, with details of the safeguards enacted to prevent overfitting, see [template](to.do).
+- The codes used must be fully documented, with details of the safeguards enacted to prevent overfitting, see checked safeguards in [template](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/tree/master/notebooks/ML_prediction.ipynb).
 - Code to reproduce submissions must be made available after the competition ends to enable open peer-review.
 - The leaderboard will be hidden until no more submissions are allowed.
 - Methods to create the 2020 forecasts must perform similar on new, unseen data.
 Therefore do not overfit.